-Turn left at the next cross street and you’ll get to the Litfaßplatz, honoring the Litfaßsäule, named after Ernst Litfaß.
+As you turn left at the next cross street, you’ll get to the Litfaßplatz, honoring the Litfaßsäule, named after Ernst Litfaß.

 After this little fun fact, keep walking towards the Hackescher Markt, you cannot miss it since it’s right behind the S-Bahn station and there is one café or restaurant next to the other and in the center are stalls selling produce and snacks and nick nacks and it’s a very vivid, nice square.

-Just a stone throw from the Hackescher Markt are the Hackesche Höfe, a gorgeous courtyard complex consisting of eight interconnected courtyards.
+Just a stone’s throw from the Hackescher Markt is the Hackesche Höfe, a gorgeous courtyard complex that consists of eight interconnected courtyards.

-While these courtyards, built and decorated in an Art Nouveau style, are housing costy boutiques and chains and big labels, the adjacent Schwarzenberg house withstands posh tenants and stands like a fortress, dedicated to besiege the globalized, capitalist conquerer.
+While these courtyards, built and decorated in an Art Nouveau style, are housing costly boutiques and chains and big labels, the adjacent Schwarzenberg house withstands posh tenants and stands like a fortress, dedicated to besieging the globalized, capitalist conquerer.

-This center is mainly designed for encouraging young people to take political responsibility and standing up for freedom, tolerance, and democracy.
+This center is mainly designed for encouraging young people to take political responsibility and stand up for freedom, tolerance, and democracy.

 The Museum Otto Weidt’s Workshop for the Blind is open every day from 10 a.m. to 8 p.m.

-The other one is a TV movie and deals (also) with Otto Weidt’s love for Alice Licht, one of his Jewish employees who – with his help – managed to escape a concentration camp.
-This is a true life fairy tale – hence far from any cheesiness:
+Although Spielberg didn’t make a movie on Otto Weidt, there is a TV movie.
+It deals with Otto Weidt’s heroic concept and also his love for Alice Licht, one of his Jewish employees who – with his help – even managed to escape a concentration camp.

 So, however, life would be so easy if one could blame exclusively one entire nation for being the devil.
-We could declare the Germans the planet’s only villains and the rest of world’s population would frolick and pick daisies on a lush lawn.
-Unfortunately – or probably thank God – it’s not that simple.
+We could declare the Germans the planet’s only villains so that the rest of the world’s population would frolic and pick daisies on a lush lawn.
+Unfortunately – or probably thank God – it’s obviously not that simple.

 The next cross street is the Große Hamburger Straße.
-This used to be Berlin’s Jewish neighborhood, and on the street’s southern end is the Jewish Cemetery.
-Across the street, Berlin’s first Jewish retirement home was opened with the Jewish School for Boys next door.
-These buildings were used by the Nazis to round up Jews for their deportation.
+This used to be Berlin’s Jewish neighborhood, hence, on the street’s southern end is the Jewish Cemetery.
+Across the street, Berlin’s first Jewish retirement home was opened with the Jewish School for Boys next to it.
+As a matter of fact, these buildings were used by the Nazis to round up Jews for their deportation.